AdobeDocs/experience-manager-65.en/help/assets/use-assets-across-connected-assets-instances.md

   ![Cookie error in Chrome in incognito mode](assets/chrome-cookies-incognito-dialog.png)

-* If remote references are not retrieved and results in an error message, check if Sites deployment is available and check for network connectivity issues.
+* If remote references are not retrieved and results in an error message, check if [!DNL Sites] deployment is available and check for network connectivity issues.
 Retry later to check. [!DNL Assets] deployment attempts twice to establish connection with [!DNL Sites] deployment and then reports a failure.

 ![failure to retried asset remote references](assets/reference-report-failure.png)